Sacroiliac Joint Dysfunction

 Some causes include: (3)

-• Trauma.
+- Trauma.
 Motor vehicle accidents, falls, or repetitive trauma due to activities like work, lifting and sports are the most common examples of trauma which can lead to SIJ dysfunction.
+Traumatic events can damage the SIJ ligaments, leading to joint instability and recurring back pain in the sacrum or pelvis.

 Diagnosis